-~~ -cadeline Standards The Waldorf School of Orange County maintains high academic standards by: providing an example to the student which is worthy of imitation, by contributing to the moral and spiritual development of the students, as well as providing an inspiring education for the world and humankind encouraging the development of the emotional, intuitive, imaginative and physical areas of the student's being developing a love and respect for his or her teacher, the environment and the community as a whole, and good rapport between parent and teacher.
-This is to be achieved through activities such as seasonal festivals, plays, performances, parents and friends assisting in the school, and parents involved in fundraising striving for a high quality of work awakening in the student a sense of privilege and earnestness in their work encouraging a high level of confidence and level of personal development as a priority.
-The teacher must have clear perception of what each particular student requires awakening in the students the true meaning of education and inspiring them to view every moment of their lives as a furtherance of their education may not be able to tell you the student's average at a moment's notice.
+The Waldorf School of Orange County maintains high academic standards by:

+- Providing an example to the student which is worthy of imitation, by contributing to the moral and spiritual development of the students, as well as providing an inspiring education for the world and humankind. - Encouraging the development of the emotional, intuitive, imaginative and physical areas of the student's being. - Developing a love and respect for his or her teacher, the environment and the community as a whole, and good rapport between parent and teacher.
+This is to be achieved through activities such as seasonal festivals, plays, performances, parents and friends assisting in the school, and parents involved in fundraising. - Striving for a high quality of work. - Awakening in the student a sense of privilege and earnestness in their work. - Encouraging a high level of confidence and level of personal development as a priority.
+The teacher must have clear perception of what each particular student requires. - Awakening in the students the true meaning of education and inspiring them to view every moment of their lives as a furtherance of their education. - Harmoniously weaving the arts and sciences into every aspect of the student's education. - Establishing a facility able to demonstrate to the community a fully functional school for Waldorf education. - Demonstrating a school administration organized through the cooperation of teachers, parents, Board of Trustees, local and state government entities.